shuwang127/ModReplay/README.md

 # Kitsune V2
-Modulated Replay Attack and its Double-Domain Countermeasures.
+Modulated Replay Attack and its Dual-Domain Countermeasures (DualGuad).